◆ Zay-OS vs ChowNow

 Yes, via Otter on Operator + Marketplace ($599/mo).
 Every channel routes to the same kitchen tablet.

-Customer CRM
+Customer CRM + marketing

 POS sync